Beyond chromatic threshold via the $(p,q)$-theorem, and a sharp blow-up phenomenon: Introduction

 \subsection{Blow-up phenomenon}

-Given two graphs $G$ and $F$, $G$ is \Yemph{homomorphic} to $F$, denoted by $G\xrightarrow{\textup{hom}} F$, if there exists a homomorphism $\varphi:V(G)\rightarrow V(F)$ preserving adjacencies, i.e.~if $uv\in E(G)$, then $\varphi(u)\varphi(v)\in E(F)$.
+Given two graphs $G$ and $F$, we say that $G$ is \Yemph{homomorphic} to $F$, denoted by $G\xrightarrow{\textup{hom}} F$, if there exists a homomorphism $\varphi:V(G)\rightarrow V(F)$ preserving adjacencies, i.e.~if $uv\in E(G)$, then $\varphi(u)\varphi(v)\in E(F)$.
 Note that $\chi(G)=t$ is equivalent to $G$ being homomorphic to $K_{t}$.
 A natural extension of the chromatic threshold problem raised in~\cite{2002Thomassen} asks for minimum degree condition for an $H$-free graph guaranteeing a bounded size homomorphic image which is also $H$-free.
 Formally, the \Yemph{homomorphism threshold} of a graph $H$ is defined as

-As having a bounded homomorphic image implies bounded chromatic number, $\delta_{\textup{hom}}(H)\ge\delta_{\chi}(H)$.
-The first such result was proved by {\L}uczak~\cite{2006CombTriangleHom}, showing that $\delta_{\textup{hom}}(K_{3})=\frac{1}{3}$.
+As having a bounded homomorphic image implies bounded chromatic number, we have $\delta_{\textup{hom}}(H)\ge\delta_{\chi}(H)$.
+The first homomorphism threshold was established by {\L}uczak~\cite{2006CombTriangleHom} who showed that $\delta_{\textup{hom}}(K_{3})=\frac{1}{3}$.
 Later, Goddard and Lyle~\cite{2011JGTKrChromatic} resolved the clique case, proving that $\delta_{\textup{hom}}(K_{r})=\delta_{\chi}(K_r)=\frac{2r-5}{2r-3}$ for all positive integers $r\ge 3$.
-The proofs of {\L}uczak~\cite{2006CombTriangleHom}, and Goddard and Lyle~\cite{2011JGTKrChromatic} utilized Szemer\'{e}di regularity lemma~\cite{1978OriginalRegularity}, and therefore gave a tower-type upper bound on the size of the $K_r$-free homomorphic image $F$.
+The proofs of {\L}uczak~\cite{2006CombTriangleHom}, and Goddard and Lyle~\cite{2011JGTKrChromatic} utilized Szemer\'{e}di's regularity lemma~\cite{1978OriginalRegularity}, and therefore gave a tower-type upper bound on the size of the $K_r$-free homomorphic image $F$.
 Recently, Oberkampf and Schacht~\cite{2020CPCProb} gave a new proof using a clever probabilistic argument.
 Their proof yields a double exponential bound $2^{2^{O(1/\varepsilon^{2})}}$ on the size of the homomorphic image for $K_r$-free graphs with minimum degree at least $(\frac{2r-5}{2r-3}+\eps)n$, which was the best-known bound for all $r\ge 4$.
-As for $r=3$, a beautiful (unpublished) result of Brandt and Thomass\'{e}~\cite{2011Unpubilished} proved an optimal bound that any triangle-free graph $G$ with $\delta(G)\ge(\frac{1}{3}+\eps)n$ is homomorphic to a triangle-free graph (Vega graphs) of size $O\big(\frac{1}{\varepsilon}\big)$.
+As for $r=3$, a beautiful (unpublished) result of Brandt and Thomass\'{e}~\cite{2011Unpubilished} proved an optimal bound that any triangle-free graph $G$ with $\delta(G)\ge(\frac{1}{3}+\eps)n$ is homomorphic to a triangle-free graph (so-called Vega graph) of size $O\big(\frac{1}{\varepsilon}\big)$.